 Fortunately, the aircraft he was responsible for never sustained enough flak damage to sideline them.

 After 30 or 35 missions, aircrews would rotate back to the U.S. and another group of aviators took their places.
-Glenn and his crew got to know them all.
+Glenn and his crew got to know them all and establish meaningful bonds.